English and Music BA

 Explore literature, language and music from a variety of cultures and time periods, delving into how the arts influenced culture and, in turn, how culture has influenced the arts.

-Choose from a variety of music genres, including classical, pop, jazz and folk.
-Study in cutting edge facilities, including purpose-built music practice rooms, recording studios and music psychology labs.
+You'll study a variety of musical genres in cutting edge facilities, including purpose-built music practice rooms, recording studios and music psychology labs.

-Develop your skills from performance and composition to ethnomusicology and music technology, helping you forge an international career in the music industry.
+Develop your skills in everything from performance and composition to ethnomusicology and music technology, helping you forge a well-rounded career in the music industry.

 Dual and combined honours degrees